Last Updated on 28 January 2024 by Rebecca

 However, for some the idea of squatting behind a tree or digging a hole, if you don’t have access to campground bathrooms, can be a bit too much.
 If you need a pot to pee in, why not add a portable camping toilet to your camping kit, helping make your camping experience more enjoyable, especially if nature calls unexpectedly.

 In this blog, I will look at the best portable camping toilets for caravans, campervans, and tents that you should consider for your next outdoor camping trip.
 They may not be your traditional toilet, but it’s nice to have something that reminds you of the comfort of home when you can’t hold it any longer and you’ve just got to go.
+And don’t forget to check out this comprehensive camping list to ensure you bring all you need on your next camping trip.

 What is a Portable Toilet?

-A portable toilet is, as the name suggests, a toilet that can be moved around easily depending on your needs.
+A portable toilet is, as the name suggests, a travel toilet that can be moved around easily depending on your needs.
 They are typically small in size, don’t require too much space, and are usually used as camping toilets when campground toilets aren’t available.

-Portable toilets are different from cassette toilets as a cassette toilet is permanently mounted to your campervan or caravan.
+Portable camping toilets are different from cassette toilets as a cassette toilet is permanently mounted to your campervan or caravan.
 However, cassette toilets bring the convenience of a travel toilet with the added benefit of a holding tank.

 The 9 Best Camping Toilets